Smoke, Flame, Herbicides, and Riot Control Agents

-This appendix provides guidance on the employment of chemical agents and munitions in COIN operations.
+a.
+This appendix provides guidance on the employment of chemical agents and munitions in counterguerrilla operations.

-Smoke can be employed to identify, signal, obscure, deceive, and screen.
-It helps identify and signal targets, supply and evacuation points, and friendly unit positions.
-Smoke also provides the COIN commander with prearranged battlefield communications.
+a.
+Smoke may be used to identify, signal, obscure, deceive, and screen.
+It may be used to identify and signal targets, supply and evacuation point, and friendly unit positions.
+It may also provide the counterguerrilla commander with prearranged battlefield communications.

 (1) Mechanical smoke generators (large screen areas).

 (3) M110-pound smoke pot (small screen).